by Dr. A. A. BIPAR, D.D.S., M.S.

 The clinical correlation between TMJ dysfunction and tension in posterior cervical muscles was noticed long ago.
 Halbert’s (1958) statement may explain this phenomenon: “…there is a close anatomo-functional relationship between the masticatory system and the cervical region and scapular centric, and the postural alteration of the head leads to a disadvantage to muscular biomechanics.”

-It is a very common mistake when clicking in the TMJ during mouth opening in the combination with headache or tinnitus immediately leads to the diagnosis of TMJ dysfunction.
-Yes, every patient with temporal headache should be examined for the TMJ dysfunction.
-However the temporal headache even in the combination with joint clicking is irrelevant if there is no pain and restriction of mouth opening (TKTest) or lateral movement.(LaMT).
-If TMJ examination we discussed above didn’t confirm preliminary diagnosis of TMJ dysfunction other causes for the headache should be considered first.
+It is a very common mistake when clicking in the TMJ during mouth opening, in combination with headache or tinnitus, which immediately leads to the diagnosis of TMJ dysfunction.
+Yes, every patient with a temporal headache should be examined for TMJ dysfunction.
+However, the temporal headache, even in combination with joint clicking, is irrelevant if there is no pain and restriction of mouth opening (TKTest) or lateral movement (LaMT).
+If the TMJ examination we discussed above didn’t confirm the preliminary diagnosis of TMJ dysfunction, other causes for the headache should be considered first.

-So, what pathological conditions can mimic TMJ dysfunction and send even experienced health practitioner on the wrong path?
+So, what pathological conditions can mimic TMJ dysfunction and send even an experienced health practitioner on the wrong path?

-Greater Occipital Nerve Neuralgia (GONN) and/or Minor Occipital Nerve Neuralgia (MONN)
+1. Greater Occipital Nerve Neuralgia (GONN) and/or Minor Occipital Nerve Neuralgia (MONN)

 The major differences of temporal headache as a result of MONN are: